Shylock

 Key Takeaways

-- The Play's Counterpoise: Anna Jameson's 1832 reading places Shylock and Portia as the play's two true protagonists — "a magnificent beauty-breathing Titian by the side of a gorgeous Rembrandt" — and the structural arithmetic of the trial scene confirms this.
+• The Play's Other Lead: Anna Jameson's 1832 reading set Shylock and Portia side by side as the play's two real protagonists – "a magnificent beauty-breathing Titian by the side of a gorgeous Rembrandt" – and the trial scene bears this out.

-- The Good Hater: Hazlitt's foundational 1817 reading — "Shylock is a good hater; 'a man no less sinned against than sinning'" — has organised two centuries of subsequent criticism, and the "sinned against" register is supported by the conduct Antonio explicitly confirms in 1.3.
+• The Good Hater: Hazlitt's 1817 verdict – "Shylock is a good hater; a man no less sinned against than sinning" – has shaped two hundred years of criticism, and the "sinned against" half is backed by conduct Antonio openly admits to.

-- The Argument for Common Humanity: "Hath not a Jew eyes? ...
-If you prick us, do we not bleed?" is one of the most-quoted single passages in Shakespeare, and the play's most rigorous argument for biological-moral parity between Jew and Christian.
+• The Case for Shared Humanity: "Hath not a Jew eyes? ...
+If you prick us, do we not bleed?" is one of the most quoted passages in Shakespeare, and the play's strongest argument that Jew and Christian stand on equal ground.

-- The Defeat and the Conversion: Shylock exits the play in 4.1 with "I am not well" — financially ruined, religiously displaced by forced conversion, and structurally absent from the closing comic resolution at Belmont.
-The play does not provide closure; the absence is the play's structural acknowledgement of what the comedy has cost.
+• Defeat and Conversion: Shylock exits in A4S1 with "I am not well" – ruined, forced to convert, and absent from the happy ending at Belmont.
+The play gives him no closure, and that silence is its own quiet admission of what the comedy has cost.

 Study Questions and Analysis